 Only the account owner has access to the assets while alive; the named beneficiaries have no control over the account, and the owner can change beneficiaries at any time, if competent to do so.
 If the named beneficiary predeceases the account owner, then the assets are distributed to the remaining beneficiaries or to successor beneficiaries, depending on what the owner writes on the beneficiary designation form or online.
 If there is only one beneficiary and he or she predeceases the owner, and the owner makes no subsequent changes to the beneficiary designation, the assets go into the account owner’s probate estate.

-Also, some attorneys discourage passing assets through accounts like these for the simple reason that people sometimes forget about the accounts, and their existence can confuse an individual’s estate plan.
+Also, another problem with passing assets through accounts like these is that people sometimes forget about the accounts, and their existence can confuse an individual’s estate plan.
 For example, the will may say that everything should be distributed equally to the account owner’s three children, but the POD or TOD account passes assets to only one child, creating unequal shares among the children.
 If avoiding probate is the goal, it may be better to put all assets into one revocable trust that clearly states who should get what.
 But these potential problems are much less of an issue if the estate is a simple one – for example, one surviving parent with only one child.

 Some states allow transfer on death deeds, through which a house or other property can be passed outside of probate.
-For more information, click here.
 Another way to accomplish this, at least in some states, is through a "Lady Bird deed."